Heat kernel analysis on diamond fractals: Estimates for the heat kernel

 The first term can be estimated as in the case (i).
 For the second term we have

-\item Finally, if both $y$ and $y'$ belong to the same branch as $x$, see Figure~\ref{F:PPcase_c}, then
+\item Finally, if both $y_1$ and $y_2$ belong to the same branch as $x$, see Figure~\ref{F:PPcase_c}, then

-which reduces to the previous case with an extra factor $(n_1-1)$ in the second summand. \end{enumerate} \end{proof} The previous proposition serves both as guideline and first step to prove by induction the corresponding estimate for the Lipschitz constant in a generic finite level.
+which reduces to the previous case with an extra factor $(n_1-1)$ in the second summand. \end{enumerate} \end{proof} The previous proposition serves now both as proof schema and first step to show the corresponding estimate for the Lipschitz constant in a generic finite level.